I have mostly served as a Professor of Korean Cultural Tourism at leading universities in Seoul.

 popular public speaker on all these matters.

 I do not have a car in Korea, do not drive.
-I can arrange for a rented car if you wish.
+I can arrange for a taxi-service if you wish.
 Otherwise we will use the cheap taxis that are easy to catch, and Korea's excellent and fast public transport system of subway trains, and buses, together.
 I only have a good car in Dumaguete, not in Korea.